-Many of the techniques described in here require a fair amount of processing time to achieve, though machines are indeed getting faster and this is becoming less of an issue.
+Many of the techniques described in here require a fair amount of processing time to achieve, though machines are indeed getting faster and this is becoming less of an issue (though we always find ways to use up the more CPU time that is available).
 If you use the provided aligner for labeling diphones you will need a processor of reasonable speed, likewise for the various training techniques for intonation, duration modeling and letter-to-sound rules.
 Nothing presented here takes weeks though a number of processes may be over-night jobs, depending on the speed of your machine, and size of your database.